Tacoma Water Quality at a Glance

 Frequently Asked Questions

-Is Tacoma’s tap water safe to drink?
+Is Tacoma’s tap water safe to drink in 2026?

 What about PFAS in Tacoma’s water?